- January 15, 2016

 We strive to make your wisdom tooth extraction as painless as we can.
 The first step is to apply local anesthetic in the area around the tooth to be removed.
 You also may receive dental sedation during your procedure.

-Sedation dentistry could involve nitrous oxide (laughing gas), oral conscious sedation (a pill), or IV sedation.
+Sedation dentistry could involve nitrous oxide (laughing gas) or oral conscious sedation (a pill).
 All of these options are safe for our patients.
 All of them will help you remain relaxed during your procedure, and all of them will allow our team to remove your tooth pain-free.

 After your problematic wisdom tooth or teeth have been removed, we will provide you with instructions on how to care for your mouth as you heal.
 It’s important that you follow these instructions to prevent an infection during this time.